My work is reproduced

 ADAGP is there for you

-It is not advisable for artists to negotiate directly with users who want a license to use your works.
+It is not advisable for artists to negotiate directly with users who want a licence to use your works.
 As soon as you are a member, ADAGP can help you review any document and advise you on steps to take.

 Artist Rightholder